 After completing the publish wizard, the Publish page is opened in the document well with the new publishing profile selected.

 To publish updates to your web application, select the Publish button on the Publish page.

 To view and modify the publish profile settings, select Settings....

 Save User name and Password

-- To avoid providing authentication information every time you publish, you can populate the User name and Password fields and select the Save password box.
+- Avoid providing authentication information every time you publish.
+To do so, populate the User name and Password fields, and select the Save password box.

 - Use the Validate Connection button to confirm that you have entered the right information.

 Deploy to clean web server

 If you want to ensure that the web server has a clean copy of the web application after each upload and that no other files are left from a previous deployment, you can check the Remove additional files at destination checkbox in the Settings tab.

 Warning: Publishing with this setting deletes all files that exist on the web server (wwwroot directory).
 Be sure you know the state of the machine before publishing with this option enabled.